YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * code can have 2 values - Buffered Global (BG) or Memory Mapped (MM).
 The default value is BG.

 * With BG, the global buffer pool manages the buffers (the OS/file system may also provide additional buffering).
 You get the choice of using BEFORE_IMAGE or NOBEFORE_IMAGE journaling for your database.
-For details on the implications of these forms of Journaling, see Chapter 6: “YottaDB Journaling”.
+For details on the implications of these forms of Journaling, see `Chapter 6: “YottaDB Journaling” <./ydbjournal.html>`_.

   - BG supports both forward and backward recovery and rollback to recover a database without a restore.
-For more information on forward and backward recovery and rollback, see Chapter 5: “General Database Management”.
+For more information on forward and backward recovery and rollback, see `Chapter 5: “General Database Management” <./dbmgmt.html>`_.

   - BG is a likely choice when you need faster recovery times from system failures.

+  - BG supports encrypted databases.

 * With MM, YottaDB bypasses the global buffer pool and relies entirely on the OS/file system to manage the data traffic between memory and disk.
 YottaDB has no control over the timing of disk updates, therefore there is a greater reliance on the OS/file system for database performance.

   - MM supports NOBEFORE_IMAGE journaling only.
 YottaDB issues an error if you use MM with BEFORE_IMAGE Journaling.
 MM supports MUPIP JOURNAL -RECOVER -FORWARD and MUPIP JOURNAL -ROLLBACK -FORWARD.
 With MM, MUPIP JOURNAL -RECOVER -BACKWARD only generates lost and broken transaction files but cannot recover the database.

   - Depending on your file system, MM may be an option when you need performance advantage in situations where the above restrictions are acceptable.

+  - MM only supports unencrypted databases.

 * GDE maintains a separate set of segment qualifier values for each ACCESS_METHOD.